jacebot/traktor-lemur-midi-mixer/README.md

 # Midi map and mixer template

-## WARNING: This is AS-IS and does come with any support
+## WARNING: This is AS-IS and does not come with any support
 A midi map for Traktor specifically and a template file with a mixer midi ready for Traktor or other dj software.

 I made this to compliment my X1 mk-3 because I didn't have a soundcard mixer or z-1 to go with it, and I dont like the 4th knob as the faders.
 So I made one with Lemur.
 Since there is a limitation in Lemur to only allow wide screen I originally had this as a nice long mixer with long faders.
 Nope, so we have this wide version.
 As of now, I do not plan on updating these files beyond this version for various reasons.